 This is the home to school travel and transport policy for Thurrock Council.
-It applies to pupils who attend mainstream schools who are between 5 and 16 years-old who live in Thurrock.
-There is a separate policy for pupils with Special Education Needs.
+It applies to pupils who are between 5 and 16 years-old who live in Thurrock.
+It includes information for parents of children with special educational needs, disabilities, or mobility problems.